MyLife-Services/mylife-documentation/alpha-wide/alpha-mvp.md

 ### Audience

-This document is intended for the staff of volunteers and board members involved in the MyLife Alpha Pilot project.
-The audience includes both non-technical and technical individuals who play a role in the development, oversight, and implementation of the platform.
+This document is intended for the member testers, staff of volunteers and board members involved in the MyLife Alpha project.
+The audience includes both non-technical and technical individuals who play a role in the development, oversight, or implementation of the platform.
 This includes:

+- **Techno-Ethicists:** Appreciating the tech, the mission and vision and organizational structure as much as the product platform itself.
+- **Member Invitees:** Individuals brought to platform by current volunteers.
 - **Non-Technical Staff:** Board members, project managers, and volunteers who need to understand the overall vision, objectives, and high-level requirements of the project.
 - **Technical Staff:** Developers, designers, and IT personnel who will be responsible for the technical implementation, coding, and testing of the platform.

 By catering to a diverse audience, this document aims to bridge the gap between the conceptual goals of the MyLife platform and the technical execution required to bring those goals to fruition.

+Here are some of the channels we intend to invite:

+- AI 2030
+- All Tech Is Human

 ## MyLife Alpha Product Overview